HwWobbe/Wip-Main/README.md

 ## 2025-01:

 #### -17
-- UniCode "diat" is hard to find again
+- UniCode "diat" has been hard to find again

 #### -16
 - extend the Transitions concepts for GOing to GROWing to include extention of the CEO > Chair transition for the end of the 2020s